 Amherst College enjoys a long legacy of teaching rhetoric and public speaking to its students.
 Our alumni practice powerful speaking in their lives, whether they work as teachers or politicians, or as leaders of corporations or communities.
 Whether you dread the idea of speaking in front of others or you love standing in the spotlight, we provide the Amherst College community with support for speakers of all comfort levels.

-We provide opportunities to learn and pratice speaking skills, and to participate in events that celebrate public speaking.
+We provide opportunities to learn and practice speaking skills and to participate in events that celebrate public speaking.
 We work with students, faculty, and staff to help with all aspects of public speaking, whether you’re a beginner or a practiced speaker looking to fine-tune.

 Everyone has the ability to be an effective public speaker.
 See our offerings below, and reach out to us to get started.